zeusmod2144/bravefrontier/README.md

 # Scraping Brave Frontier

 Brave Frontier is a RPG (Role Playing Game) that available in a smartphone like Android, iOS, Amazon.
-I love this game since 2015, take a break at 2016 and come back at 2017.
+I love this game since 2015, take a break at 2016 and come back at 2019.
 For me, this game is awesome.

-## Why Do You Scrape This?

-Because I want to collect data like units and spheres.
-After that, build an API and website to:
+## What data will you scraping?

-- Display list of units and spheres.
+- [ ] Scrape list of omni units.
-- Display detail of unit
-- Display detail of sphere
-- Attach spheres to an unit

-This took a time, but I believe that this will be done!
+- [ ] Scrape SP and recommended SP of omni units.

 ## Tech Stack

 Previously, I would like to use awesome technology like Puppeteer for scraping.
-But, this site is too slow when access Puppeteer in headless mode.
+But, [Brave Frontier Fandom's site](https://bravefrontierglobal.fandom.com/wiki/Brave_Frontier_Wiki) is too slow when access Puppeteer in headless mode.
 So, I choose the boring and proven stack like Cheerio to scraping this site.

 ## Next after TODO